[This entry was revised and expanded on 2022:07/07.]

 Authors substructure, or use a hybrid organization in which some of the dependency flows one way and some the other.
 The determinant should be what is most important to preserve if the collection is copied to a file system that does not support symbolic links, as in the case of a SD card with a FAT file system.

 Although this organization is not especially fine-grained, it requires the creation of many directories and symbolic links.
-I've written six utilities in Python to reduce the burden.
+I've written seven utilities in Python to reduce the burden.
 Two of those utilities were presented in a previous 'blog entry because they can be put to more general purpose.
-Here, I will present four more.
+Here, I will present five more.

 (Again, these utilities are written for POSIX-compliant file systems.
 Windows is not POSIX-compliant.
 A full discussion of the relevant issues would be tedious, as would be an effort to rewrite these programs to support Windows.)